sashang/titan/Readme.md

 It's easiest to use VSCode with the ionide plugin for fsharp installed.
 It gives good code completion (better than the Vim plugin).

-If you start it without the DOTNET_ROOT path set to the path to the SDK in use for development, it will find whatever SDK is on your system and it searches from a set of common paths.
-This SDK may not be in the one you intend to use, so best to start `code` with the right path set in the DOTNET_ROOT environment variable.

 ```
-set -x DOTNET_ROOT <path to sdk>
 code <path to source code>
 ```